Identifying Bias in Machine-generated Text Detection: Limitations

 \subsection{Dataset}

 Our evaluation data is similarly constrained.
 It consists entirely of student essay writing, drawn from three datasets produced by the same organization.
+All datasets are in English, and written by students in the United States.
 This choice was driven by three considerations: (1) the datasets are publicly available and include detailed demographic information (an uncommon feature); (2) we had access to a corresponding machine-generated dataset (\textsc{outfox}), facilitating benchmarking; and (3) the education domain represents a high-stakes use case, where misclassification could cause significant harm.

 The consequence of these advantages is limited generalizability.
 Our findings may not extend to other text domains, and the dataset reflects a narrow slice of the broader population.
 Accordingly, the biases observed here may not reflect those that would occur when systems are evaluated on other demographics or styles of text.